About the BS in Mechanical Engineering Degree

 Students choosing to complete our biomedical minor have enrolled at Case-Western, Ohio State, and Purdue.

 We're proud of our successful graduates.
-100% of recent graduates from the School of Engineering were employed or in graduate school within six months of graduation.
+100% of recent graduates from the School of Engineering and Computer Science were employed or in graduate school within six months of graduation.

 Opportunities to Learn Outside the Classroom

 As you’re pursuing a mechanical engineering degree at Cedarville, your education will be complemented by co-curricular opportunities.

 Co-op Program — When participating in the co-op program, you will begin earning a salary while still in college, gain professional experience, make great networking connections, and more.
 View our co-op handbook.